jarkmaen/fs-survey-app/README.md

 A full stack web application for creating, answering and managing surveys.
 Developed as part of the University of Helsinki full stack web development project course.

-A live demo of the application can be found here: [https://fs-survey-app.fly.dev](https://fs-survey-app.fly.dev)
+A live demo of the application can be found here: [https://fs-survey-app.fly.dev](https://fs-survey-app.fly.dev) (_Note: It might take a minute or two to load as the demo is hosted on Fly.io's free tier._)

-**Note:** Hosted on the free tier of Fly.io so the initial boot up may take a minute or two.

 ## Features